jedrekmiecznikowski/react-course-project/README.md

   - [ ] Did not manage to get a good look on mobile despite using MUI (lack of design knowledge that i will work on)
   - [ ] The look and feel is inconsistent
   - [ ] No dark theme :(
+  - [ ] Did not have time to build edit row flow properly

 - **Is there anything in particular that I would benefit from reviewing with the code instructor to enhance or solve my obstacles or roadblocks of the week?**
   - [ ] Yes